bariscodefxy/letteranim.js/README.md

 # letteranim.js
 A library for coloring animation to every letter in the text.
+[See demo](bariscodefxy.github.io/letteranim.js/test/index.html)

 # Using Library
 ```html